_images/Bug72.jpg

 Revision History

 Members added, deprecated, or changed are indicated by a legend at the top of that member indicating the InterfaceVersion at which the change occurred.
 For this interface, only changes after InterfaceVersion = 2 (2004) are indicated.
 Telescope V1.x existed over 20 years ago during the period where ASCOM was experimental and subject to developmental changes.
-For an overview of the evolution of ASCOM interfaces, see Interface Revision History document (PDF, external)

 Methods